ROCm/HIP/docs/how-to/hip_porting_guide.rst

   and it converts ``cuda_runtime_api.h`` to ``hip_runtime_api.h``, but it may miss nested headers or macros.

-Compiler Defines for HIP and CUDA
+Compiler defines for HIP and CUDA
 ---------------------------------

 C++-macros can be used to write code that is specific to a platform.
-This section lists macros that are defined by compilers and the HIP/CUDA APIs, and what compiler/platform combinations they are defined for.
+This section lists macros defined by compilers and the HIP/CUDA APIs, and the compiler/platform combinations that define them.

 The following table lists the macros that can be used when compiling HIP.
 Most of these macros are not directly defined by the compilers, but in